 SGD Payment Options

-This includes service like Binance P2P (Peer-To-Peer).
+This includes services like Binance P2P (Peer-To-Peer).
 Singapore users will not be able to trade with Binance P2P in SGD pairs as well.
 If you’re looking to buy or sell your crypto, you’ll need to look for alternatives to complete your trades.

 You should know that Binance’s customer support team advised Singapore users to continue using Binance’s Web version to trade as it is unaffected and operational.